 The School of Environment and Sustainability (SENS) is an international model of excellence and destination site for interdisciplinary, problem-oriented and experience-based graduate and undergraduate learning for issues dealing with environment and sustainability.

 Students must be enrolled in a degree program at the U of S in order to enroll in this certificate program.
 The program is open to students from any U of S college.
-Current students should contact their academic advisor and the School of Environment and Sustainability to enroll in the certificate.
+Current students should contact their academic advisor to determine how the certificate fits with their current degree program and email the School of Environment and Sustainability firstname.lastname@example.org to notify the School of Environment and Sustainability that they are enrolling in the certificate.
 The certificate typically begins in the second year of a student’s degree program.

 Do you want us to send you important reminders, information about our programs or notifications about uSask events?